 Many stakeholders use these data.
-The NCDOL OSH Division employs the data to target hazardous industries.
+The NCDOL Occupational Safety and Health (OSH) Division employs the data to target hazardous industries.
 Businesses in nearly every sector use the injury and illness data for benchmarking and to evaluate the relative safety of their workplaces.
 Academics also analyze the injury and illness data for safety trends and journalists have made use of the data to inform and support stories as well as pinpoint industries worth investigating.

-The section also codes, analyzes and publishes statistical data on occupational fatalities in the state to build the BLS-sponsored Census of Fatal Occupational Injuries (CFOI).
+The section also codes, analyzes and publishes statistical data on occupational fatalities in the state to build the BLS-sponsored Census of Fatal Occupational Injuries.
 The information is obtained from employers, death certificates, medical examiner reports and other sources.
 Fatal injury information enables NCDOL to better understand how and where accidents occur.
 The figures are also used to assist those industries with high rates of injuries and fatalities to target safety and health education and training where needed.
-BLS figures, from the CFOI, show that North Carolina suffered 217 workplace injury deaths in 2022.
-This represents an increase from the 179 workplace injury deaths recorded in 2021.
+BLS figures, from the Census of Fatal Occupational Injuries, show that North Carolina suffered 177 workplace injury deaths in 2023.
+This represents a decrease from the 217 workplace injury deaths recorded in 2022.
 See Figure 2.

 Using census data, BLS also calculates the fatality rate for North Carolina as the number of fatal workplace injuries per 100,000 equivalent full-time workers.
-In 2022, the fatality rate was 4.6 fatalities per 100,000 full-time workers.
-The 4.6 rate represents an increase from the 3.9 rate recorded for 2021 in North Carolina.
+In 2023, the fatality rate was 3.7 fatalities per 100,000 full-time workers.
+The 3.7 rate represents a decrease from the 4.6 rate recorded for 2022 in North Carolina.